dgaydukov/cert-ocpjp11/files/ocpjp11.md

     * chronicle-values - turn your objects into off-heap array of bytes and manipulate it
     * chronicle-wire - more generic library for serialization
 * both use concept of memory mapped files
+Comparison between chronicle & in-memory db (according to chronicle developer):
+* redis/memcached work based on loopback/socket principle
+* you can't access database memory directly from java, you have to go through some system interfaces
+* most popular use case is to use loopback or socket
+* but using this you get some latency, cause
+    * you have to do 4 system calls: you need to interrupt kernel, so your call from java is redirected to db interface each such call can cause 100s ns
+    4 calls: put request into socket in java, take request from socket in db put response into socket in db, take response from socket in java each such request would require some system call (os kernel operation)
+    * copy data between java process & db process (again all copy happens in kernel calls) which add up latency
+* on average in best case scenario you can get 1-10 µs. latency using in-memory db
+* with chronicle you can get 1µs, due to direct access to shared memory, without any system calls
+* there are 2 ways to work with shared memory
+    * using JNI interface - jni calls add some latency anyway (around 50ns), not best solution for latency-critical apps
+    * directly manipulate shared memory with `java.misc.Unsafe` - this approach used by chronicle

 ### TODO
 * chronicle-logger vs async log4j